 How to check if RAC and WL has been confirmed?

 This is a simple process.
-Just visit http://www.indianrail.gov.in/enquiry/PNR/PnrEnquiry.html and enter the PNR number printed on your ticket in the given box and click Get Status button.
+You have to check the PNR Status.
+For that just visit http://www.indianrail.gov.in/enquiry/PNR/PnrEnquiry.html and enter the PNR number printed on your ticket in the given box and click Get Status button.
 This will show you the status of your ticket when it was booked and the current status.
 If the seat is confirmed, you will be shown the Coach Number and Seat number for your travel.
 However if it is still wait listed and the status says “Chart is Prepared”, this means that your seat is not confirmed and you cannot board the train.

 What happens if my seat is not confirmed?